jeralphdev-star/Fashion-MNIST-Image-classification/README.md

 ### 2. Why do we normalize image pixel values before training?

+answer:
-##We normalize the image pixel values by dividing them by 255 to convert the range from 0-255 to 0-1.
-We can see that process in step 2.1 Normalize the Data
-train_images = train_images / 255.0 test_images = test_images / 255.0 This is done to avoid overflow caused by large numbers, speed up training, and help the neural network learn more efficiently.
+We normalize the image pixel values by dividing them by 255 to convert the range from 0-255 to 0-1.
+We can see that process in step 2.1 Normalize the Data train_images = train_images / 255.0 test_images = test_images / 255.0 This is done to avoid overflow caused by large numbers, speed up training, and help the neural network learn more efficiently.

 ### 3. List the layers used in the neural network and their functions.

+amswer:
-##We can see in the step 2.2
+We can see in the step 2.2
 from tensorflow.keras import layers model = keras.Sequential([
 layers.Flatten(input_shape=(28, 28)),